 I started by asking myself “what are the similarities between chords that share the same scale tones?”
 “What are the differences?”
 “Can I articulate them?”

 And then I asked “What happens when I add sharps or flats to these related chord types?”
 “What do I feel when the scale changes by one flat, 2 flats, 3 flats etc. “What does it feel like when the change is in the other direction, to sharp key centres?”
 To be more precise, if Cmaj7#11, A-7, D7sus and Gmaj7 share the same scale, what do the chords (and same 7 notes) feel like they want to express when played in time?

 When I could articulate how I felt about these qualities I added the variable of changing keys by degree (distance on the circle of 5ths) away from the first chord or by a degree (distance on the circle of 5ths) back to a chord.

 So, with a little elbow grease you can apply this idea and check a lot of possibilities out.
 You can also make a leap to other scale types and their related chords, along with their relationship to the “church modes”.

 What follows is an honest representation of this process.
-The lowest recordings were done in August of 2018 and the last three, in late December.
+The lowest recordings were done in August of 2018 and the last four, more recently.
 They are simply vehicles for improvisation.
 I asked myself: “What would I like to blow over?”
 “Can I write a melody over the changes?”